pelegavraham/RobotBPDocs/docs/_sources/devIntro.rst.txt

 In the following tutorial we present to you the simplest way to expand the project by:

-* adding operation of some board in the system
+* adding new command in the system

 * adding new board in the system